 As you develop your 2020 strategy, look for unique opportunities to jump on the positive branding trend.
 The most prevalent your focus on the consumer, the better you will appear to the online audience as a whole.

 While controlling your emotions and avoiding anger online is critical, so is being transparent.
 Don’t lie about who you are, who your business is, what you’ve done or what your business has accomplished.
 Don’t falsify information or otherwise be misleading and if you’ve made mistakes in the past, own up to them.

-In 2018, the trend of transparency is more prominent than ever.
+In 2020, the trend of transparency is more prominent than ever.
 For example, 73% of today’s consumers will pay more to buy from a brand that practices total transparency.
 Likewise, people are more likely to dig up negative or dated content when they cannot find transparency on the first search results they review.
 People want to trust you.
-In a 2016 survey, 56% of people said they’re more likely to be loyal for life when provided with complete transparent information.
+In a recent survey, 56% of people said they’re more likely to be loyal for life when provided with complete transparent information.

 8. Set Up Alerts